FEniCS/governance/governance.md

 making everyday decisions on technical and administrative issues, through working with and taking input from the Community,

-During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
+During the everyday project activities, Council Members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
 In these everyday activities, Council Members do not have any special power or privilege